paulkarpenko/us-code-ui/uscode/title-33-navigation-and-navigable-waters/chapter-036-water-resources-development.md

 1990—Subsec. (a)(2).
 Pub.
 L. 101–640 substituted “up to 100 percent” for “not more than 40 percent”.

+#### Emerging Harbors
+Pub.
+L. 118–272, div.
+A, title I, § 1129, Jan.
+4, 2025, 138 Stat.
+3018, provided that: “Not later than 90 days after the date of enactment of this Act [Jan.
+4, 2025], the Secretary [of the Army] shall— “(1) issue guidance for the purpose of carrying out section 210(c)(3)(B) of the Water Resources Development Act of 1986 ([33 U.S.C.
+2238(c)(3)(B)](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title33-section2238/c/3/B&num=0&edition=prelim)); and “(2) develop a mechanism to accept the non-Federal share of funds from a non-Federal interest for maintenance dredging carried out under such section.”

+#### Annual Report on Harbor Maintenance Needs and Trust Fund Expenditures
+Pub.
+L. 118–272, div.
+A, title II, § 1206(a)–(c), Jan.
+4, 2025, 138 Stat.
+3076, 3077, provided that: “(a) In General.—On the date on which the budget of the President is submitted to Congress pursuant to [section 1105 of title 31](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title31-section1105&num=0&edition=prelim), United States Code, for fiscal year 2026, and for each fiscal year thereafter, the Secretary [of the Army] shall submit to the Committee on Transportation and Infrastructure of the House of Representatives and the Committee on Environment and Public Works of the Senate a report describing—“(1) with respect to the fiscal year for which the budget is submitted, the operation and maintenance costs associated with harbors and inland harbors described in section 210(a)(2) of the Water Resources Development Act of 1986 ([33 U.S.C.
+2238(a)(2)](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title33-section2238/a/2&num=0&edition=prelim)), including a description of the costs required to achieve and maintain the constructed width and depth for such harbors and inland harbors and the costs for expanded uses at eligible harbors and inland harbors (as defined in section 210(d)(2) of such Act [[33 U.S.C.
+2238(d)(2)](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title33-section2238/d/2&num=0&edition=prelim)]), on a project-by-project basis; “(2) as of the date on which the report is submitted, expenditures and deposits into the Harbor Maintenance Trust Fund established under section 9505 of the Internal Revenue Code of 1986 [[26 U.S.C.
+9505](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title26-section9505&num=0&edition=prelim)]; “(3) an identification of the amount of funding requested in the budget of the President for the operation and maintenance costs associated with such harbors and inland harbors, on a project-by-project basis; “(4) an explanation of how the amount of funding described in paragraph (2) complies with the requirements of section 102 [probably should be “102(a)”] of the Water Resources Development Act of 2020 [div.
+AA of Pub.
+L. 116–260] ([33 U.S.C.
+2238](./chapter-036-water-resources-development.md#section-2238) note); “(5) an identification of the unmet operation and maintenance needs associated with such harbors and inland harbors, on a project-by-project basis, that remains after accounting for the amount identified under paragraph (3); and “(6) a description of deposits made into the Harbor Maintenance Trust Fund in the fiscal year preceding the fiscal year of the applicable budget submission and the sources of such deposits. “(b) Additional Requirement.—In the first report required to be submitted under subsection (a), the Secretary shall identify, to the maximum extent practicable, transportation cost savings realized by achieving and maintaining the constructed width and depth for the harbors and inland harbors described in section 210(a)(2) of the Water Resources Development Act of 1986 [[33 U.S.C.
+2238(a)(2)](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title33-section2238/a/2&num=0&edition=prelim)], on a project-by-project basis. “(c) Public Availability.—The Secretary shall make the report submitted under subsection (a) publicly available, including on a publicly available website.”

 #### Criteria for Funding Operation and Maintenance of Small, Remote, and Subsistence Harbors
 Pub.
 L. 117–263, div.
 H, title LXXXI, § 8131, Dec.
 23, 2022, 136 Stat.
 3718, provided that: “(a) In General.—Not later than 180 days after the date of enactment of this Act [Dec.
-23, 2022], the Secretary [of the Army] shall develop specific criteria for the annual evaluation and ranking of maintenance dredging requirements for small harbors and remote and subsistence harbors, taking into account the following:“(1) The contribution of a harbor to the local and regional economy. “(2) The extent to which a harbor has deteriorated since the last cycle of maintenance dredging. “(3) Public safety concerns. “(b) Inclusion in Guidance.—The Secretary shall include the criteria developed under subsection (a) in the annual Civil Works Direct Program Development Policy Guidance of the Secretary. “(c) Report to Congress.—The Secretary shall include in each biennial report submitted under section 210(e)(3) of the Water Resources Development Act of 1986 ([33 U.S.C.
+23, 2022], the Secretary [of the Army] shall develop specific criteria for the annual evaluation and ranking of maintenance dredging requirements for small harbors and remote and subsistence harbors, taking into account the following:“(1) The contribution of a harbor to the local and regional economy. “(2) The extent to which a harbor has deteriorated since the last cycle of maintenance dredging. “(3) Public safety concerns. “(b) Inclusion in Guidance.—The Secretary shall include the criteria developed under subsection (a) in the annual Civil Works Direct Program Development Policy Guidance of the Secretary. “(c) Report to Congress.—The Secretary shall include in each biennial report submitted under section 210(e)(3) of the Water Resources Development Act of 1986 ([former] [33 U.S.C.
 2238(e)(3)](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title33-section2238/e/3&num=0&edition=prelim)) a ranking of projects in accordance with the criteria developed under subsection (a) of this section. “(d) Definitions.—In this section:“(1) Remote and subsistence harbor.—The term ‘remote and subsistence harbor’ means a harbor with respect to which section 2006 of the Water Resources Development Act of 2007 ([33 U.S.C.
 2242](./chapter-036-water-resources-development.md#section-2242)) applies, as determined by the Secretary [of the Army]. “(2) Small harbor.—The term ‘small harbor’ includes an emerging harbor, as such term is defined in section 210 of the Water Resources Development Act of 1986 ([33 U.S.C.
 2238](./chapter-036-water-resources-development.md#section-2238)).”

 #### Authorization of Appropriations for Navigation
 Pub.
 L. 116–260, div.
 AA, title I, § 102(a), Dec.
 27, 2020, 134 Stat.
 2618, provided that: “(1) In general.—In carrying out subsection (c) of section 210 of the Water Resources Development Act of 1986 ([33 U.S.C.
 2238](./chapter-036-water-resources-development.md#section-2238)), for each fiscal year, of the funds made available under such section (including funds appropriated from the Harbor Maintenance Trust Fund), the Secretary [of the Army] shall, to the extent practicable, unless otherwise directed in an Act making appropriations for the Corps of Engineers, make expenditures to pay for operation and maintenance costs of the harbors and inland harbors referred to in subsection (a)(2) of such section, to the extent there are identifiable operations and maintenance needs, of—“(A) not less than 15 percent of such funds for emerging harbor projects, including eligible breakwater and jetty needs at such harbor projects; “(B) not less than 13 percent of such funds for projects that are located within the Great Lakes Navigation System; “(C) 12 percent of such funds for expanded uses carried out at donor ports and energy transfer ports, of which—“(i) ⅓ shall be provided to energy transfer ports; and “(ii) ⅔ shall be provided to donor ports; “(D) not less than 17 percent of such funds for projects that are assigned to commercial strategic seaports; and “(E) any remaining funds for operation and maintenance costs of any harbor or inland harbor referred to in such subsection (a)(2) [[33 U.S.C.
 2238(a)(2)](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title33-section2238/a/2&num=0&edition=prelim)] based on an equitable allocation of such funds among such harbors and inland harbors, in accordance with subsection (c)(1) of such section 210 [[33 U.S.C.
 2238(c)(1)](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title33-section2238/c/1&num=0&edition=prelim)]. “(2) Definitions.—In this subsection:“(A) Commercial strategic seaport.—The term ‘commercial strategic seaport’ means a commercial harbor supporting the coordination of efficient port operations during peacetime and national defense emergencies that is designated as strategic through the National Port Readiness Network. “(B) Donor port; energy transfer port.—The terms ‘donor port’ and ‘energy transfer port’ have the meanings given those terms in section 2106 of the Water Resources Reform and Development Act of 2014 ([33 U.S.C.
 2238c](./chapter-036-water-resources-development.md#section-2238c)). “(C) Emerging harbor project; great lakes navigation system.—The terms ‘emerging harbor project’ and ‘Great Lakes Navigation System’ have the meanings given those terms in section 210 of the Water Resources Development Act of 1986 ([33 U.S.C.
 2238](./chapter-036-water-resources-development.md#section-2238)). “(3) Effective date.—This subsection shall take effect on October 1, 2022.”